Corporate Governance

 Reasons for appointing Outside Directors

-The Company has appointed Toshiko Oka as Outside Director so that she can provide advice on the Company’s overall management and supervise the execution of duties by Executive Officers from an independent position, utilizing her extensive experience as the top executive of a consulting company, knowledge and deep insight on M&A. Ms. Oka is a constituent member of the Nominating Committee, Compensation Committee and the Audit Committee.
+Toshiko Oka has experience as the top executive of a consulting firms, knowledge and deep insight in M&A and human resource development.
+The Company appointed her as an Outside Director so that she can provide advice on the Company’s overall management and supervise the execution of duties by Executive Officers from an independent position, utilizing her extensive experience in business and management.
+Ms. Oka is a constituent member of the Nominating Committee, Compensation Committee and the Audit Committee.

-The Company has appointed Kazushige Okuhara as Outside Director so that he can provide advice on the Company’s overall management and supervise the execution of duties by Executive Officers from an independent position, utilizing his extensive experience as the top executive of a global company, knowledge and deep insight on personnel and labor policy.
+Kazushige Okuhara has experience as the top executive of a global company, extensive knowledge and deep insight ranging from personnel and labor policy to sales and services.
+The Company appointed him as an Outside Director so that he can provide advice on the Company’s overall management and supervise the execution of duties by Executive Officers from an independent position, utilizing his extensive experience in business and management.

 Mr. Okuhara is a constituent member of the Nominating Committee, Compensation Committee and Audit Committee.

-Joseph P. Schmelzeis, Jr. has a wide range of experience in promoting friendly relations between Japan and the United States as the Chief of Staff of the U.S. Embassy in Japan, in addition to managing an international company.
-The Company has appointed as Outside Director in order to further strengthen the Company's management structure by utilizing his extensive business experience and knowledge of geopolitics to provide advice on overall management of the Company.
+Joseph P. Schmelzeis, Jr. has, in addition to the management experience in a global company, extensive experience in including launching venture business, as a strategic consultant, and striving to promote friendly relations between the United States and Japan as Senior Advisor to the Ambassador at the U.S. Embassy in Japan.
+The Company appointed him as an Outside Director so that he can provide advice on the Company’s overall management and supervise the execution of duties by Executive Officers from an independent position, utilizing his extensive business experience and knowledge of geopolitics.
 Mr. Schmelzeis is a constituent member of the Nominating Committee, Compensation Committee and Audit Committee.

-As of June 26, 2023, Board of Directors consists of 7 Outside Directors (including 2 female Directors and 1 foreign Director) out of 10 Directors.
+As of June 24th, 2024, Board of Directors consists of 7 Outside Directors (including 2 female Directors and 1 foreign Director) out of 10 Directors.
 The Audit Committee is comprised of a majority of independent Outside Directors to strengthen its supervisory function.
 In addition, Outside Directors serve as chairpersons of the Nomination, Audit, and Compensation Committees, and the Company strive to ensure highly objective and transparent management.

 Corporate Governance Guidelines